Occupational medicine

-The employers concerned by the obligation to organize or join an occupational health and prevention service are:
+The following employers must set up or join an occupational health and prevention service (OHS):

 FYI